MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-standalone-static-tabs-using-spo-sites.md

 To view the new tab on the Teams desktop, navigate to the ellipses (**…**) in the left-hand side of your app bar.
 Find your new app, load it, and test your standalone application in Teams.

 If you want to make the new app available in the left menu at a higher position, you must use an app policy setting for this.
 This setting can be found under the Team admin section > app policy > add a pinned application.
-When you assign the policy to a user for testing, the change will appear 24 hours later.
+When you assign the policy to a user for testing, the change will appear a couple of hours later.
 With this in mind, please decide where the app should appear at your earliest convenience to help avoid delays.

 To view and test the new app on a mobile device, open the app drawer by tapping on the chevron (**^**) above the tab bar near the bottom of your screen.
 Find your app and navigate to it on your mobile device.